return42/sphkerneldoc/linux_src_doc/drivers/base/power/runtime_c.rst

 Prior invoking this function we expect the user to have brought the device into low power state by a call to \ :c:func:`pm_runtime_force_suspend`\ .
-Here we reverse those actions and brings the device into full power.
-We update the runtime PM status and re-enables runtime PM.
+Here we reverse those actions and brings the device into full power, if it is expected to be used on system resume.
+To distinguish that, we check whether the runtime PM usage count is greater than 1 (the PM core increases the usage count in the system PM prepare phase), as that indicates a real user (such as a subsystem, driver, userspace, etc.) is using it.
+If that is the case, the device is expected to be used on system resume as well, so then we resume it.
+In the other case, we defer the resume to be managed via runtime PM.

-Typically this function may be invoked from a system resume callback to make sure the device is put into full power state.
+Typically this function may be invoked from a system resume callback.

 ..
 This file was automatic generated / don't edit.